PlanetPolly/beautiful-jekyll/day dreams.md

 ---
 layout: page
-title: Day dreams
+title: Day dream
-subtitle: It is not the voice that commands the story: it is the ear.
+subtitle: There's no one I'd rather be than me.
 ---
-###What's I have

 The courses I've taken